-Water management is fundamental to the growth of Greater Lincolnshire, not only because it provides valuable services that underpin our environment, economy and quality of life, and food security, but also because of our geography.
+Water management is fundamental to the growth of Greater Lincolnshire, not only as it provides valuable services that underpin our environment, economy and quality of life, and food security, but also because of our geography.

 Greater Lincolnshire is within one of the driest regions of the country, sharing the same annual rainfall as Cape Town.

 Click here to view our priority sectors fundamentally connected to water management, with a particular alignment with agri-food.
 To discover more about plans for economic growth in this sector, click here.